abbaspour/auth0-mfa-with-passwordless-ot/README.md

 # Auth0 MFA with Passwordless OTP

 ## Setup
-Needs an RWA companion app with Passwordless-OTP grant enabled.
+Needs an RWA companion app with Passwordless-OTP grant enabled. populate `.env` from `env-sample`.

 > Note: This app assumes Passwordless identity is already linked to authenticating user.